reflectoring/reflectoring.github.io/content/blog/2022/2022-01-18-getting-started-with-spring-boot.md

 The table generator uses

 ### Defining the Column
-We define the table column with the `@Column` annotation and the name of the column inside the `name` attribute:
+We define each table column with the `@Column` annotation and the name of the column inside the `name` attribute:
 ```java
 @Entity(name = "book")
 public class Book {